 Another recent development for those wanting to make changes towards a healthier diet, is the air fryer.
 This is essentially a small countertop convection oven designed to simulate deep frying without having to submerge the food in oil.
 Switching from deep-fried foods to air-fried foods and reducing regular intake of unhealthful oils can promote weight loss.
 When used according to manufacturer’s instructions, they are safer than frying in deep volumes of hot oil.

 Buy pre-prepared vegetables and fruits

 Most supermarkets now offer a wide variety of pre-prepared vegetables and fruits.
 These included pre-packaged salads and pre-chopped and rinsed veggies, fruits and berries.
 The pre-chopped veggies can be steamed with no preparation required on your part.
 And the salads and fruits can go straight to your plate as-is.

-Bake instead of frying
+Bake (or roast) instead of frying

 Stock up with convenient foods

 Notice that we say ‘convenient’ and not ‘convenience’ foods.
 ‘Convenience foods’ is a term usually given to processed, pre-prepared foods, which are often high in unhealthy salt and fats, and may have a lot of added sugar.
 ‘Convenient foods’, on the other hand, are regular healthy foods carefully selected for their ease of preparation.
 Let’s looks at some examples that are good to have on hand in your pantry.